 A good exhibition of folk art is located in the Historical and Folk Art Museum on Vernardou 28-30, in Rethymnon.

-Modern art also flourishes on the island, from ceramics to glass and jewellery, painting and sculpture, every art form is created on the island, one only needs to attend the Renaissance Festival in Rethymnon each year to enjoy the many dramatic arts as well as creative arts.
+Modern artistic expression also flourishes on the island, from ceramics to glass and jewellery, painting and sculpture, every art form is created on the island, one only needs to attend the Renaissance Festival in Rethymnon each year to enjoy the many dramatic arts as well as creative arts.

-• Municipal Art Gallery on 25 Avgoustou St in Heraklion
+• Municipal Art Gallery - 25 August Street in Heraklion

-• Center of Modern Art on 5 Chimaras St in Rethymnon
+• Center of Modern Art - 5 Chimaras Street in Rethymnon

 This gallery provides all aspects of art services such as art rentals, sales, art publications, consultancy, commissioning, exhibitions, seminars and workshops.

-A beautiful location to see vibrant modern art collections.
+A beautiful location to see vibrant modern collections.
+Contact Mary-Jane Schumacher to make a rendezvous to see options in the pieces.